maxadamo/galera_maxscale/README.md

 - if you want the full stack you need _at least_ 5 servers and 6 IPv4 (and optionally 6 IPv6)

 Initial State Snapshot Transfer is supported only through Percona XtraBackup (on average DBs I see no reason to use `mysqldump` and `rsync` since the donor would be unavailable during the transfer: see [Galera Documentation](http://galeracluster.com/documentation-webpages/sst.html)).
-The backup provided with this modules is indeed poor, but it can be considered as an example if you really want to use Percona XtraBackup.
+The backup provided with this modules is indeed poor, but it can be considered as an example if you want to start using Percona XtraBackup.

 **When bootstrapping, avoid running puppet on all the nodes at same time.** You need to bootstrap one node first.